altay-oz/load_patstat/README.md

-## EPO PATSTAT (2021 spring) installation bash scripts for PostgreSQL
+## EPO PATSTAT installation bash scripts for PostgreSQL

 These scripts help to insert data into PATSTAT DB from zip files found in PATSTAT bulk data sets.